jashkenas/ruby-processing/README.md

 ## Replacements for processing convenience methods in ruby

-Many of processing (convenience) methods make little sense in ruby (and in recent versions of ruby-processing many ar no-longer implemented).
+Many of processing (convenience) methods make little sense in ruby (and in recent versions of ruby-processing many are no-longer implemented).
 See ruby alternatives for [details][].

 [License][]